zeek/package-manager/doc/quickstart.rst

 Check the output of :ref:`bro-pkg --help <bro-pkg>` for an explanation of all available functionality of the command-line tool.

+When installing packages, note that the :ref:`install command
+<install-command>`, has a ``--version`` flag that may be used to install
+specific package versions which may either be git release tags or branch names.
+The way that :program:`bro-pkg` receives updates for a package depends on whether the package is first installed to track stable releases or a specific git branch.
+See the :ref:`package versioning
+<package-versioning>` documentation to learn how bro-pkg treats each
+situation.

 .. note::
   The package manager currently lacks automatic dependency/version analysis, but in those cases the package author will likely document dependencies